Icenium/bond-content/grocery-list/lesson-1.md

 <hr data-action="end" />

 As you can see, this project has a basic UI, but no data.
-If you look in this project's index.html you'll see a `<script>` tag that imports everlive.all.min.js, which is the Backend Services JavaScript SDK.
-Next, you're going to use the SDK to read the grocery data from your Backend Services_blank project.
+If you look in this project's index.html file you'll see a `<script>` tag that imports everlive.all.min.js, which is the Backend Services JavaScript SDK.
+Next, you're going to use the SDK to read the grocery data from your Backend Services project.
 Your first step is to plug in your new project's API key.

 <blockquote>Tip: You can also download the Backend Services SDK, or any other Telerik Platform resources you may need from <a href="https://platform.telerik.com/#downloads" target="_blank">https://platform.telerik.com/#downloads</a></blockquote>